boyter/cs/README.md

 active bugs

-html seems to have space in front of all results search for time.sleep seems to highlight TimestampN as well as time.sleep search for $ cs ß and observe too much highlighted
+search for time.sleep seems to highlight TimestampN as well as time.sleep another example testmakefuzzy or rune{}
+search for $ cs ß and observe too much highlighted maybe related to the previous